-Personal Information
+ollowing copies as proof of identity (please tick the relevant box):

+ate

+ce

+tter to my address

+n

-If you only want to know what information is held in specific records. please indicate in the box below.
+If you only want to know what information is held in specific records, please indicate in the box below.
 Please tell us if you know in which capacity the information is being held, together with any names or dates you may have.
 If you do not know exact dates, please give the year(s) that you think may be relevant.

-Details:

-Employment records:
+S:

-If you are, or have been employed by the School and are seeking personal information in relation to your employment please provide details of your Staff
+If you are, or have been employed by the School and are seeking personal information in relation to your employment please provide details of your staff number, unit, team, dates of employment etc.

-number/Unit/Team/Dates of employment.

-Details:

 Section 2

-Please complete this section of the form with your details if you are acting on behalf of someone else (i.e. the data subject).
+Please complete this section of the form with your details if you are acting on behalf of someone else (i.e., the data subject).